CalebAP/PracticeSMBW/README.md

 # PracticeSMBW
 A speedrunning practice mod for New Super Mario Bros.
 Wii.
 Inspired by [Romain's BetterSMBW](https://github.com/R0mainSR/BetterSMBW).

-This mod is very due for an update, which this branch is working on currrently.

 ## Installation
 To install this mod, follow these steps: